LaurentMazare/tensorflow-ocaml/README.md

 The __tensorflow-ocaml__ project provides some [OCaml](http://ocaml.org) bindings for [TensorFlow](http://tensorflow.org).

-An experimental ocaml binding for [TensorFlow Eager mode](https://research.googleblog.com/2017/10/eager-execution-imperative-define-by.html) can be found in the [ocaml-tensorflow-eager repo](https://github.com/LaurentMazare/ocaml-tensorflow-eager).
+Experimental ocaml bindings for [PyTorch](https://pytorch.org) can be found in the [ocaml-torch repo](https://github.com/LaurentMazare/ocaml-torch).

 ## Installation